-1.6.
-Tourism, a Global Opportunity for India - National Prioritization is a pre-requisite
+1.7.
+Tourism - National Prioritization is a pre-requisite

-- 1.6.1.
-Tourism is one of the largest global industries and a major engine for economic growth and employment generation.
-Once perceived as an activity for the affluent, today the number of travellers is growing rapidly and many international travellers are from the expanding middle class of large emerging economies.
-Tourism has become a way of life and millions of new travellers are looking for exceptional travel experiences, be they business or leisure, domestically, regionally or internationally. - 1.6.2.
 As a travel destination, few other nations can offer the diversity of products and experiences found in India.
-However, tourism in India, though growing consistently, is yet to realize its full potential.
-Growth of tourism sector will impact Indian economy in terms of spreading benefits across the country including remote areas and providing employment and entrepreneurial opportunities to youth, women, marginalized sections of the society and those in the informal sector. - 1.6.3.
+Growth of tourism sector will impact Indian economy in terms of spreading benefits across the country including remote areas and providing employment and entrepreneurial opportunities to youth, women, marginalized sections of the society and those in the informal sector.
 National prioritisation of the sector is critical to ensuring focus, investment, alignment and competitiveness needed as precursors to maximizing the impact of the tourism sector for the benefit of India at large.
 Tourism sector must be accorded priority by Central Government Ministries, State Governments and Local Bodies.
-Tourism not only creates jobs in the tertiary sector, it also encourages growth in the primary and secondary sectors of industry.
-Tourism is a global opportunity that cannot be ignored.